📝 TL;DR

 💡 Challenge

-Complex calculations and expressions in PowerApps can lead to code that’s hard to read and maintain, especially when implementing formulas like the Haversine distance calculation which require multiple variable declarations.
+Complex calculations and expressions in PowerApps can lead to code that’s hard to read and maintain.
+Imagine you’re calculating the distance between two points on Earth using the Haversine formula.
+The traditional approach can clutter your code with repetitive variable declarations.

 ✅ Solution